microsoft/CameraTraps/detection/efficient/README.md

 ### Camera Trap progress:
 1. Add the [submodule](https://github.com/gitlost-murali/Yet-Another-EfficientDet-Pytorch.git)
-2. Get dataset from `marmot` and place it under `Yet-Another-EfficientDet-Pytorch/datasets/camtrap/`.
+2. Get a small portion of the dataset from `marmot` and place it under `Yet-Another-EfficientDet-Pytorch/datasets/camtrap/`.
 3. Convert the dataset to that of [COCO cameratrap format](https://github.com/Microsoft/CameraTraps/blob/master/data_management/README.md#coco-cameratraps-format).
 This includes changing `bbox` range from `0to1` to that of `pixel coordinates`(by multiplying with width and height).
 4. Run the training script
 `
 python train.py -c 0 -p camtrap --batch_size 8 --lr 1e-5 --num_epochs 10 --load_weights weights/efficientdet-d0.pth
 `
 ### ToDo: ->
+5. `debug` flag saves predictions on the images in `test` folder.
+Can modify this for visualizing images.
-5. Understand what different weights like efficientdet-d0,efficientdet-d1 stand for.
+6. Understand what different weights like efficientdet-d0,efficientdet-d1 stand for.
 Revise obj-detection concepts.